Azure/AzureStack-QuickStart-Templates/101-vm-linux-minikube/README.md

 ```

 + Open browser and visit the url to see the kubernetes dashboard.
 Congratulations, you now have a fully working kubernetes installation using minikube.

+## Deploying Applications
+If you would like to deploy a sample application, please visit the official documentation page of kubernetes, skip the ```"Create Minikube Cluster"``` section as you have already created one above.
+Simply jump to the section ```"Create your Node.js application"```  at https://kubernetes.io/docs/tutorials/stateless-application/hello-minikube/